jorisreynes/LinqProject-API/README.md

 And I created the same project with the MERN stack to compare, you can find the repo here : https://github.com/jorisreynes/mern

+This project is not finished because finally there is a Chess.com API with more data than what we have in the .pgn file, so the backend is not needed anymore,

+There is a new version, frontend only, of this project here : https://github.com/jorisreynes/ChessGameStats

 ## How to install it :

 ````